wntrblm/nox/docs/cookbook.rst

 The What?
 ---------

-A lot of people and a lot of projects use ``nox`` for their python automation powers.
+A lot of people and a lot of projects use Nox for their python automation powers.

 Some of these sessions are the classic "run pytest and linting", some are more unique and more interesting!

-The nox cookbook is a collection of these such sessions.
+The Nox cookbook is a collection of these such sessions.

-``nox`` is super easy to get started with, and super powerful right out of the box.
-But when things get complex or you want to chain together some more powerful tasks, often the only examples can be found hunting around GitHub for novel ``nox`` sessions.
+Nox is super easy to get started with, and super powerful right out of the box.
+But when things get complex or you want to chain together some more powerful tasks, often the only examples can be found hunting around GitHub for novel sessions.

 The kind of sessions that make you think "I didn't know you could do that!"

-This cookbook is intended to be a centralized, community-driven repository of awesome ``nox`` sessions to act as a source of inspiration and a reference guide for nox's users.
-If you're doing something cool with ``nox``, why not add your session here?
+This cookbook is intended to be a centralized, community-driven repository of awesome Nox sessions to act as a source of inspiration and a reference guide for nox's users.
+If you're doing something cool with Nox, why not add your session here?

 Contributing a Session